-The card uses differential balanced drivers for long range and noise immunity.
 RS422 operation permits multiple receivers on the communications lines and RS485 operation permits up to 32 transmitters and receivers on the same set of data lines.
 Devices at the ends of these networks should be terminated to avoid "ringing".
-The card gives you jumper positions to add load resistors to terminate the communications lines.
+The user has the option to terminate the transmitter and/or the receiver lines.

-Also, RS485 communications requires that a transmitter supply a bias voltage to ensure a known "zero" state when none of the devices is transmitting.
+RS485 communications requires that a transmitter supply a bias voltage to ensure a known "zero" state when no device is transmitting.
 This card supports biasing by default.
 If your application requires the transmitter to be un-biased, please contact the factory.